-(d) the Geotechnical Policy - Kosciuszko Alpine Resorts publish by the Department in November 20 (e) for development in the Perisher Range Alpine Resort- (i) the Perisher Range Resorts Mas Plan, published by the National Pa and Wildlife Service in November 2001, and provisions of the Perisher Range Resorts Master Plan.
+(d) the Geotechnical Policy - Kosciuszko Alpine Resorts published by the Department in November 2003, Complies - The requirements of the Geotechnical Policy have been addressed in the subject application by: The site is inside the area marked "G" and complies with the requirements of 3.1(e) and is considered minor construction works and a form 4 has been prepared and included in the application package.
+Further information relating to Geotechnical impacts is found in 4.6.5 of this SEE. (e) for development in the Perisher Range Alpine Resort- (i) the Perisher Range Resorts Master Plan, published by the National Parks and Wildlife Service in November 2001, and Complies - The development is not inconsistent with the provisions of the Perisher Range Resorts Master Plan.
 The proposed elevator will be sympathetic to the character of the existing building and not impact on key views or vistas.
-Whilst the proposed development is small in scale it is socially responsive and will enhance the functionality of the resort for all users which are general objectives of the Master Plan. (e)(ii) the Perisher Blue Ski Resort Slope Master Plan adopted by the National Parks and Wildlife Servic May 2002. applicable to the subject development.
+Whilst the proposed development is small in scale it is socially responsive and will enhance the functionality of the resort for all users which are general objectives of the Master Plan. (e)(ii) the Perisher Blue Ski Resort Ski Slope Master Plan adopted by the National Parks and Wildlife Service in May 2002.
+The Perisher Blue Ski Resort Ski Slope Master Plan is not applicable to the subject development.
 (2) In deciding whether to grant development consent to development in the Alpine Region, the consent authority must consider- (a) a master plan approved by the Minister under section 4.26 that applies to the land, Complies - Snowy Mountains Special Activation Precinct Master Plan 2022 applies to the land.
-The proposal is consistent with Master Plan, a full assessment against the relevant provisions of the Master Plan is included in Appendix A. 4.29 Consideration of environment geotechnical, and other matters (1) In deciding whether to grant development consent to development in the Alpine Region, the consent authority must conside the following- (a) measures proposed to address geotechnical issues relating to the development, issues relating to the development have been addressed above under 4.28(d) and below in 4.6.5 of this SEE.
+The proposal is consistent with Master Plan, a full assessment against the relevant provisions of the Master Plan is included in Appendix A. 4.29 Consideration of environmental, geotechnical, and other matters (1) In deciding whether to grant development consent to development in the Alpine Region, the consent authority must consider the following- (a) measures proposed to address geotechnical issues relating to the development, Complies - (a) Measures proposed to address geotechnical issues relating to the development have been addressed above under 4.28(d) and below in 4.6.5 of this SEE.
 There are no geotechnical impediments to the carrying out of the development.
-A form 4 issued under the Kosciuszko Alpine Resorts Geotechnical Policy, this has been included as an appendix to this SEE. (b) the extent to which the development will achieve an appropriate balance between- (i) the conservation of the natural environment, and (ii) taking measures to mitigate environmental hazards, including geotechnical hazards, bush fires a flooding, No external ground disturbance is required to facilitate the development, and the development application is accompanied by appropriate requirements of the must also consider-

-The site is not subject to flooding
+A form 4 issued under the Kosciuszko Alpine Resorts Geotechnical Policy, this has been included as an appendix to this SEE. (b) the extent to which the development will achieve an appropriate balance between- (i) the conservation of the natural environment, and (ii) taking measures to mitigate environmental hazards, including geotechnical hazards, bush fires and flooding, Complies - (b) the development has achieved an appropriate balance between the conservation of natural environment and taking measures to mitigate hazards (Geotech, bushfire and flooding).
+No external ground disturbance is required to facilitate the development, and the development application is accompanied by appropriate requirements of the Kosciuszko Alpine Resorts Geotechnical Policy.
+No clearing was required to mitigate bushfire hazards The site is not subject to flooding